piotrrosinski77/Network-Analyzer-Android/README.md

-### Network88 Android app
+### Network88 Android app (100% JAVA)
 This application is able to:
-- measure your download speed
+- Measure your download speed
-- measure your upload speed
+- Measure your upload speed
-- send a PING request
+- Send a PING request
-- check your IP address
+- Check your IP address
-- check your subnet mask
+- Check your subnet mask